yoember/yoember.github.io/index.md

 </div>{% endraw %}
 ```

-You can see, that this code is quite similar what we have in `app/templates/libraries/index.hbs`, however instead of `model` we use `item`.
+You can see that this code is quite similar to what we have in `app/templates/libraries/index.hbs`, however instead of `model` we use `item`.

-The most important concept in terms of components, that they are totally independent from the context.
-They don't know "other things", other variables, only what they originally have and what passed inside with attributes.
+The most important concept in terms of components is that they are totally independent from the context.
+They don't know "other things", other variables.
+They only know what they originally have and what's passed inside with attributes.

-We have a `{% raw %}{{yield}}{% endraw %}` which means, that we can use this component as a block component.
-The code which wrapped with this component will be injected inside the `{% raw %}{{yield}}{% endraw %}`.
+We have a `{% raw %}{{yield}}{% endraw %}` which means that we can use this component as a block component.
+The code that this component wraps around will be injected inside the `{% raw %}{{yield}}{% endraw %}`.

 For example: